GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 ### Requirements
 -   Widgets Library Viewport
     -   A settings cog should be present to give users access to the following changeable settings:
-        -   Change background color
         -   Change Library right/left position
     -   The cog should activate a modal window
 -   Widget Library Buttons
-    -   Each button panel needs to display the project name and a Add and Remove button
+    -   Each button panel needs to display the project name and an Add button
-    -   Determine a method for making sure that only one instance each widget is added or removed when clicking the ON/OFF buttons
+    -   Determine a method for making sure that only one instance of each widget is added or removed when clicking the Add/Close buttons
 -   Active Widgets Viewport
     -   A settings cog should be present to give users access to the following changeable settings:
         -   Change background color